spasiu/ct-mobile/README.md

 - [ ] Key restriction for maps API
 - [ ] Key restriction for other google APIs

+## Configuring Info.plist

+To build for prod, you need to do the following:

+- make sure you've updated your .env file with the values from Mobile-Env-Prod in 1PW
+- copy Info.plist from environments/prod to ios/CardsAndTreasure
+- copy GoogleService-Info.plist from environments/prod to ios/

 ## Local Setup

 1. Using _nvm_ or _n_ make sure your node version is v14.16.